girder/viime/joss/paper.md

 range can be more than 6 orders of magnitude.
 Importantly, the variability and reproducibility of the data may differ across platforms.
 Given the diversity of data
-structures (i.e. magnitude and dynamic range) integrating the data from multiple platforms can be challenging.
-This often leads investigators to analyze the datasets separately which prevents the observation of potentially interesting relationships and correlations between metabolites detected on different platforms.
+structures (i.e., magnitude and dynamic range) integrating the data from multiple platforms can be challenging.
+This often leads investigators to analyze the datasets separately, which prevents the observation of potentially interesting relationships and correlations between metabolites detected on different platforms.
 Viime (VIsualization and Integration of Metabolomics Experiments)